-PROGRAM MANUAL

-DOCTORAL PROGRAM IN CLINICAL PSYCHOLOGY

-UNIVERSITY OF DETROIT MERCY
+PROGRAM MANUAL DOCTORAL PROGRAM IN CLINICAL PSYCHOLOGY UNIVERSITY OF DETROIT MERCY ACADEMIC YEAR 2020-2021

-ACADEMIC YEAR 2018-2019

 This manual is designed to assist students with their progress through the Program and contains official policies as well as recommendations accumulated through the experience of our faculty members, current students, and alumni.
-It is to be considered supplemental to the published material appearing in the Graduate Catalog (available online at udmercy.edu/catalog) and each student should make him/herself familiar with the policies contained within each.
+It is to be considered supplemental to the published material appearing in the Graduate Catalog (available online at www.udmercy.edu) and each student should make him/herself familiar with the policies contained within each.
 The policies and recommendations appearing in both are applicable from the time a student enters the Program and remain in effect throughout his or her inclusion in it.
-In addition to this manual, you can find relevant information about university services including student support services, student life, and the CLAE graduate catalog by selecting the links.
+In addition to this manual, you can find relevant information about university services including student life, and the CLAE graduate catalog by selecting the links.